-Titles of Motions
+Titles of Pleadings

 Some litigants like to add what I call a “prefix” to the title of the motion which denotes the party that filed said motion.
 What I mean by this is if the Plaintiff was the one filing the Motion for Sanctions, it would become Plaintiff’s Motion for Sanctions.
 This is not necessary, but is considered good practice and I recommend this step.